 Families.
 Aging Life Care Professionals help families adjust, cope and problem-solve around long-distance and in-home caregiving, addressing care concerns, internal conflicts and differences of opinion about long-term care planning.

 Local Resources.
-Aging Life Care Professionals know the local resources in their communities like the back of their hands and know how services are accessed.
+Aging Life Care Professionals know the specifics of the local resources in their communities and know how services are accessed.